DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/camera.md

       rolling_shutter:
         enabled: true
         duration: 0.001
+    frustum:
+      enabled: true
+      type: pyramid
+      depth: 10
+      color: [1, 0, 0]
+      transparency: 0.5
+      wireframe:
+        enabled: true
+        thickness: 0.1
     outputs:
         syclops_output_rgb:
             - samples: 256
               id: main_cam_rgb
 ```

 In the example above, a camera named "Main_Camera" is defined with a resolution of 1920x1080 pixels, a focal length of 35mm, and other specific properties.
 The camera will also utilize motion blur with a rolling shutter effect.
+Additionally, the frustum visualization is enabled, displaying a wireframe pyramid with a depth of 10 meters, colored red, and semi-transparent.
 The intrinsic and extrinsic camera parameters will be output according to the specified configuration.